GitteM/Argus/README.md

 3. **Build and run**

 **Initial Setup**
-- Create a Scheme: If one doesn't exist, you may need to create one.
 - Select Target: Choose the "Argus" Scheme and your desired simulator.
-- Add Test Plan: Edit the newly created Scheme to add the existing TestPlan.

 **Build the Project**
 - First Build: The initial build will take a long time (~250 seconds or over 4 minutes).
 This is normal for a first build.